-Calling object Single object Description Calculates the 3D o distances between Rx and Tx Output dist A vector containing the 3D distances between each Rx and the Tx in [m]
+h_channel = get_channels Calling object Object array Description Calculate the c hannel coefficients Output h_channel A vector handles to the qd_channel objects dist = get_distances Calling object Single object Description Calculates the 3D distances between Rx and Tx Output dist A vector containing the 3D distances between each Rx and the Tx in [m]

-Calling object Object array

-Description Generates channel coefficients for the LOS path only.
+$h{\text{channel}} = \text{get}{-1}$ os_channels (precis ion, return_coeff, tx_array_mask) Calling object Object array Description Generates channel coefficients for the LOS path only.
 This function generates static coefficients for the LOS path only.
-This includes the following properties:

-• antenna patterns

-• orientation of the Rx (if provided)

-• polarization rotation for the LOS path

-• plane-wave approximation of the phase

-• path loss

-• shadow fading

-No further features of QuaDRiGa are used (i.e. no drifting, spherical waves, time evolution, multipath fading etc.).
-This function can thus be used to acquire quick previews of the propagation conditions for a given layout

-Input precision The additional input parameter 'precision' can be used to set the numeric preci- sion to 'single', thus reducing the memory requirements for certain computations.
-Default: double precision. $return_coeff$ Adjusts the format of the output.
+This includes the following properties: • antenna pat of the Rx (if provided) - rotation for the LOS path · approximation of the phase path loss shadow fadir No further features s of QuaDRiGa are used (i.e. no drifting, spherical waves, time evolution, multipath function can thus be used to acquire quick previews of the propagation conditions Input precision The additional input parameter 'precision' can be used to set the numeric preci- sion to 'single', thus reducing the memory requirements for certain computations.
+Default: double precision. return_coeff Adjusts the format of the output.
 This is mainly used internally. return_coeff = 'coeff'; If this is set to 'coeff', only the raw channel coefficients are returned, but no QuaDRiGa channel object is created.
 This may help to reduce memory requirements.
 In this case, 'h_channel' has the dimensions: [n_rx, n_tx, n_pos] return_coeff = 'raw'; Same as 'coeff' but without applying the distance-dependant phase and the path loss.
 The rx-antenna is assumed to be dual-polarized with two elements (i.e. the rx interpolation is omitted).
 This mode is used QuaDRiGa-internally by [qd_arrayant.combine_pattern] tx_array_mask Indices for selected transmit antenna elements Output h_channel A handle to the created 'qd_channel' object.
-The output contains one coefficient for each position in 'ad builder rx position' 101 Cach position in quebattaet.tr-postcion.
+The output contains one coefficient for each position in 'qd_builder.rx_position'.

-$map = get_lsp_map (xc, yc, zc)$ Calling object Single object Description Calculates the spat ial map of the correlated LSPs Input xc A vector containing the map sample positions in [m] in x-direction yc A vector containing the map sample positions in [m] in y-direction zc A vector containing the map sample positions in [m] in z-direction Output map An array of size [nx, ny, nz, 8] containing the values of the LSPs at the sample positions.
-The indices of the fourth dimension are: 1.
-Delay spread [s] 2.
-K-factor [linear] 3.
-Shadow fading [linear] 4.
-Azimuth angle spread of departure [rad] 5.
-Azimuth angle spread of arrival [rad] 6.
-Elevation angle spread of arrival [rad] 7.
-Elevation angle spread of arrival [rad] 8.
-Cross-polarization ratio [linear]
+$map = get_lsp_map (xc, yc, zc)$ Calling object Single object Description Calculates the spatial map of the correlated LSPs Input xc A vector containing the map sample positions in [m] in x-direction yc A vector containing the map sample positions in [m] in y-direction zc A vector containing the map sample positions in [m] in z-direction Output map An array of size [nx, ny, nz, 8] containing the values of the LSPs at the sample positions.
+The indices of the fourth dimension are: Delay spread [s] K-factor [linear] Shadow fading [linear] Azimuth angle spread of departure [rad] Azimuth angle spread of arrival [rad] Elevation angle spread of departure [rad] Elevation angle spread of arrival [rad] Cross-polarization ratio [linear]